ozturkgizem/ozturkgizem/README.md

 ### Hi there, I'm Gizem 💚

 I really enjoy doing AI related projects.
-I currently work as a business analysist in TFKB's foreign trade unit.
+I currently work as a business analysist @ TFKB's foreign trade unit.
 I see life as a learning path and feel like a explorer.
 So there is a lot to learn and there is lots of path to walk too.

 ✿ You can check out my [LinkedIn](https://www.linkedin.com/in/ozturkgizem/) if you want.
 Also please feel free to contact me.
 Nice to meet you! ✿